weygoldt/TeeGrid/8channel-logger/README.md

 ## Real-time clock

-On-board RTC, powered by battery separate battery.
+On-board RTC powered by separate battery.

-When uploading a sketch (?) the real time clock is set to the one of the host computer.
+When compiling and uploading the sketch, the real time clock is set to the time of the host computer.
+This way you can easily set the real-time clock.